Dealazer/Arionum-Miner-GPU-Cryptogone/README.md

 ## Updates

+#### Version 1.3.0 (07/10/2018)
+* switched to a single thread managing all GPUs (improves stability)
+* can now set batch size & thread count per device, for example:
+*  -d 0 -t 1 -b 6
+*  -d 0,1,2 -t 1 -b 6
+*  -d 0,1,2 -t 1,2,1 -b 6,3,6
+* -k parameter removed
+* updated README.md with information on how to get the most out of your GPU(s)
+* fixed more OpenCL issues

 #### Version 1.2.0 (07/02/2018)
 * fix OpenCL miner (kernel file was missing in release zip)
 * -k parameter now also works for the OpenCL miner